tgnemecek/locamex/readme.md

 - To push to locamex use "git push production master" (using a branch is possible, but should use master instead);

 ## Changelog:

+### Version 1.8.7

+-  Fixed select box in RegisterSeries, excluding modular containers;
+-  Added title prop to ManageItem in Contract;
+-  Fixed Observations in Contract and Shipping;
+-  Users Database now display user type;
+-  Now you can only access Shipping if contract is active;
+-  Packs are temporarily disabled;
+-  AppHeader now displays correctly for Contract and Shipping;
+-  Fixed table layout in ShippingHistory;
+-  Minor changes in pdf/contract;

 ### Version 1.8.6